 testing, sample collection, and laboratory procedures.
 Seeking a challenging role in a

-reputed healthcare organization where I can utilize my skills and contribute to accurate
+reputable healthcare organization where I can utilize my skills and contribute to accurate

 and efficient patient care.